x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

-our team is nearing the midpoint of their user churn project.
+Your team is nearing the midpoint of their user churn project.
 So far, you’ve completed a project proposal, and used Python to analyze and visualize Waze’s user data.
 Now, leadership has a new request for your team: use hypothesis testing to analyze the relationship between mean amount of rides and device type.

 #### Course 4 tasks